CatalogueOfLife/coldp/README.md

 A `|` separated list of alternative names this person is known under.

 #### sex
-Sex or gender of the person.
+Biological sex of the person.

 #### country
 Country of citizenship.
 Preferably as ISO code.